 Wiese‐Bjornstal, Diane M.; Wood, Kristin N.; Principe, Francesca M.; and Schwartz, Emma S.

 "Religiosity and Ways of Coping With Sport Injuries Among Christian Athletes,"

-Journal of the Christian Society for Kinesiology, Leisure and Sports Studies: Vol. 7
+Movement and Being: The Journal of the Christian Society for Kinesiology, Leisure and Sports Studies: Vol. 7

 , Article 6.